-Manufactured and modular homes are an attractive option for many VA borrowers, but they often come with hurdles.
-They will need to meet minimum property requirements and other guidelines specified by the lender.
+Manufactured and modular homes are an attractive option for many VA borrowers, but must meet minimum property requirements and other guidelines specified by the lender.

 Veterans and military members can look to use their hard-earned VA loan benefits to purchase a manufactured (mobile) home or a modular home.

-But it’s important to understand the difference between these two housing types and some of the challenges that can come with trying to purchase them.
+But it’s important to understand the difference between these two housing types and some of the challenges of trying to purchase them.

 Manufactured homes are entirely built in factories and must meet building codes set by the U.S. Department of Housing and Urban Development (HUD).
-These homes have a permanent steel chassis, axles, and wheels, on which they’re typically towed to the home site.
+The following is required for a VA manufactured home:

-Manufactured homes will have a metal identification plate on the outside of the structure.
+Manufactured homes must also have a metal identification plate outside the structure.
 You might hear this called a “HUD tag” or a “red tag.”

-Whether it’s brand new or existing, manufactured homes typically need to be affixed to a permanent foundation and classified as real property in order to be eligible for a 30-year VA loan.
-They’ll also need to conform with the VA’s Minimum Property Requirements substantially.
+Most lenders will not finance a manufactured home if it is moved.
+Whether brand new or existing, manufactured homes typically need to be affixed to a permanent foundation and classified as real property to qualify for a 30-year VA loan.
+They’ll also need to conform with the VA’s Minimum Property Requirements.

 Veterans and military members interested in manufactured housing should check with lenders at the outset about whether they make loans for this property type.
 Those who do can explain their policies and guidelines.

+Modular homes are treated differently from manufactured homes.
 Generally, sections of a modular home are built in a factory and then shipped to a home site.
 From there, the pieces are assembled by professional contractors, much like a traditional, stick-built home.
-Modular homes need to meet local or state building codes rather than federal guidelines.
+Modular homes must meet local or state building codes rather than federal guidelines.